 1. Segment users and send tailored messages

-The first step to app monetisation is to analyse the data and user path.
+The first step to app monetization is to analyze the data and user path.
 These basic actions help to determine the barriers to generating revenue and point where users are stuck (for instance, at the payment gateway or in between points).

 Once you have figured the drop-off points, it’s necessary to send push notifications/emails to the users who have dropped on the moments that meant to move them forward.
 As for the users who have made payments successfully, you try to upsell them more product or higher subscription packages based on your model.

-Here is how App Growth Network increased mobile user engagement using Braze to convert the most active users into paying customers.
+Here is how App Growth Network increased mobile app user engagement using Braze to convert the most active users into paying customers and hit your kpi.

 2. Conduct surveys